The Secure Gate Latch Solution

-Recently a customer bought this nice little locking system by National Hardware that’s working out very nicely.
+Recently a customer bought this locking system by National Hardware that’s working out very nicely.
 As you can see from the picture the combination lock is on the outside of the gate.

 When the code is entered in the entire lock swings down which pulls on the latch that is on the inside of the gate.
 The lock and the latch are connected by a cable as you can see here.
 When I leave I swing the combination lock up which allows the latch to close down as the gate is closed.

-I admit, this has both me and the customer smiling from ear to ear like two happy clams.
+I admit, this has both me and the customer smiling.
 No longer do we need to synchronize having the gate unlocked when I will be there each week.
 Also the customer doesn’t need to worry about security if they forget to lock the gate after I’m done.
-Now the entire issue of security is simply on me.
-Gulp.

 Call today to start worry free service!